rpeshkov/rpeshkov.net/content/_index.md

 Hello, my name is Roman.

-I'm .NET developer with over 5 years of experience.
-IT engineer since 2008.
+I'm a software engineer with over 10 years of experience.

-Previously have been working a lot on ISS and CCTV development.
-Currently developing business automation systems on Kofax Capture and OpenText platforms.

-Participated in projects of creating shared services center for Norilsk Nikel and Megafon companies.

-Certified Kofax Capture and Kofax Transformation Modules specialist.

-Really enjoy web technologies and everything that is connected with web.
-In my spare time do websites and web portals using WordPress CMS.
+Mainly focused on frontend development using modern frameworks like React.
+Has strong skills in backend development using C# and .NET, but this knowledge might be outdated.

+Very interested in software engineering in general and continuously studying new things in this area.